hu-macsy/simexpal/docs/command_line_reference.rst

 instances
 ---------

-Checks and eventually downloads the instances for the experiments.
-It supports the following actions:
+The instance command can check the availability, and install instances.
+It supports the following flags:

-:install: downloads all the missing instances if they are taken from a public repository.
+:install:         Installs missing instances.
+This can also trigger a download if an
-   With the argument ``--overwrite`` it will also download the available instances and overwrite them.
+                  instance resource is configured accordingly.
+With the argument ``--overwrite``, this command will re-install all instances and overwrite existing ones.

-:list: lists all the instances found in the experiments.yml file.
+:list:            Lists all defined instances.
+Available instances are shown in green,
-   Available instances are shown in green, unavailable instances in red.
+                  unavailable instances in red.

-:process: caches information about instances.
+:process:         Caches information about instances.

-:run-transform: manually runs a transformation on instance files.
+:run-transform:   Manually runs the defined transformation on instance files.